teja-vellanki/AngloAmericanTest/README.md

 B. Configure local.runsettings file before executing the tests.

-I generally don't include Drivers folder in my framework and push it to the git as it is not a good practise, but i have made an exception to include this time as you don't have to google to download(if it is not already installed).
+I generally don't include Drivers folder in my framework and push it to the git as it is not a good practise, but i have made an exception to include this will make the framework run wiithiut any issues.

 All the project dependencies are included, however below is the list.
 1. DotNetSeleniumExtras.WaitHelpers